Home > Our Products > English Assessments > Writing Test

 Validity of Test Results

-The G-TELP Wring Test assesses the English writing proficiency of non-native English speakers and forms a powerful battery of measuring tools that can help people achieve higher levels of proficiency in the English language.
+The G-TELP Writing Test assesses the English writing proficiency of non-native English speakers and forms a powerful battery of measuring tools that can help people achieve higher levels of proficiency in the English language.

 Level Description